eugen-bondarev/go-slice-helpers/README.md

-# JS-like slice functions that run in parallel and use as much hardware as possible
+# JS-like slice helper functions that run in parallel and use as much hardware as possible

 ## TLDR